Westwood Assault Lawyer

 What Happens if I am Arrested for an Assault Charge?

 If you are arrested, you will be transported to a police station for booking and processing.
-You must not make any statements even if you think that you are helping yourself or explaining what “really happened.”
+You should not make any statements even if you think that you are helping yourself or explaining what “really happened.”
 Anything you say will be used against you.
 You may be permitted to post a bail and released to report to court on an assigned date.
 If you are not released on bail, you may be detained at the police station until you are brought to court for an arraignment.

 At the arraignment, you will be informed of the specific charges you are facing and will likely get a police report explaining the claims against you.
-Next, you will be subject to a bail hearing at which the court will decide whether you must post a bail in order to remain free while the case is open and, if so, how much that bail will be.
+Next, you will be subject to a bail hearing, at which the court will decide whether you must post a bail in order to remain free while the case is open and, if so, how much that bail will be.
 At the bail hearing, you may also be ordered by the court to abide by certain conditions of release including reporting to probation or wearing a monitoring bracelet.
 The court will then set a future court date for additional hearings for things like discovery of evidence and filing of motions.

 What are the Penalties for Assault in Massachusetts?